HugoPhibbs/COSC349_Assignment2/README.md

 ### Project directories
 - `express-server` contains a Node.js project for the backend express.js API.
 Contains a Dockerfile to specify the Express container image.
 - `react-app` contains a Node.js project for the frontend React app.
 Contains a Dockerfile to specify the React container image.
-- `mysql-db` contains any configuration scripts of the MySQL container, along with any volumes for the MySQL DB
+- `mysql-db` contains any configuration scripts of the MySQL container, along with any volumes for the MySQL DB container.